TechRetreat/learnathon/mobile/android/README.md

 Android studio should now generate your starting project, and drop you into the screen pictured below (TODO: Get screenshot from windows AS).

 ### Running project on Device/Emulator
 To make sure it worked correctly, click the green 'Run' arrow at the top of the screen.
 This will compile the starting code and prompt you for a device to run it on.
 If you are using the emulator for testing, check Launch Emulator at the bottom and click OK, this will start a virtual device and run the app on it (may take while to start).
 If you are using a real device, plug in your phone and accept the prompt on the device, then it should appear under 'Choose a running device'.
 Select it and click OK to run the app on your phone.
+Your app should open with a white screen that says 'Hello World'.

+### Problems?
+Thats what mentors are here for, feel free to ask for help with any problems you have, if you feel up to the challenge you can also try searching your problem on [StackOverflow](http://stackoverflow.com/) or just Google.

-## Building the app
+## Building the GeoCaching App

-### Add text to fragment
+### XML, Views and Fragments, oh my
 - Strings, resources (http://developer.android.com/reference/android/content/res/Resources.html)
 - XML
 - Tools and XML view